These drugs are often used to treat high blood pressure when other medications haven't worked.By Mayo Clinic Staff

-Beta blockers, also known as beta-adrenergic blocking agents, are medications that reduce your blood pressure.
+Beta blockers, also known as beta-adrenergic blocking agents, are medications that reduce blood pressure.
 Beta blockers work by blocking the effects of the hormone epinephrine, also known as adrenaline.

 Examples of beta blockers

-Examples of oral beta blockers include:
+Examples of beta blockers taken by mouth include: